Spatial Indexing for OSM Extracts Jump to heading

 end

 OSM’s Node-Way-Relation data model requires indexing at multiple geometric granularities.
-Nodes store raw WGS84 coordinates, ways define linear or polygonal geometries through ordered node references, and relations encode complex topological or administrative hierarchies.
+Nodes store raw WGS 84 coordinates, ways define linear or polygonal geometries through ordered node references, and relations encode complex topological or administrative hierarchies.
 Production indexing strategies must align with these primitives while accounting for tag taxonomy filtering and historical versioning implications.

-• Quadtree/Grid Partitioning: Divides the geographic extent into fixed-resolution cells.
+libspatialindexprovide efficient pruning for spatial joins and bounding-box filters.
+R-trees excel when query extents are irregular or when feature density varies significantly across regions. - Quadtree/Grid Partitioning: Divides the geographic extent into fixed-resolution cells.
 Suitable for density analysis, point-in-polygon tests, and parallelized tile generation.
 Grid-based approaches simplify distributed processing but can suffer from edge-case fragmentation when features cross cell boundaries.

 Production ETL Implementation Jump to heading

-Streaming parsers avoid materializing entire extracts into RAM.
 The following pattern demonstrates a production-grade ETL workflow using pyosmium for sequential PBF parsing and rtree for disk-backed spatial indexing.
 This implementation prioritizes memory efficiency, deterministic output, and graceful error recovery.

 import logging